PeterJohannsenCMT/nvim-jupyter/README.md

 - `:JupyterToggleOut` - Toggle the output split pane
 - `:JupyterClearAll` - Clear all inline virtual text output

+### Docs
+- `:JupyterDoc` - Show documentation for the object under cursor (uses Jupyter inspect; tries control channel so it works even while a cell is running)

 ### Navigation
 - `:JupyterCellToc[!]` - Populate quickfix with all cell/subcell titles (bang to avoid opening quickfix)